Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 ---
 published: true
-title: 'Podcast series episode 1: New Year''s Resolutions'
+title: "#FlightFree2020 podcast episode 1: New Year's Resolutions"
 category: flight_free_2020
 date: 2020-01-06T07:19:20.405Z
 cover_image: /images/uploads/maja-rosen.jpg
-summary: >-
-  The first episode of our new podcast series features an interview with Maja Rosén, whose New Year's Resolution two years ago to talk about flying and the climate crisis led to the creation of Flight Free campaigns around the world
+summary: The first episode of our new podcast series features an interview with Maja Rosén, whose New Year's Resolution two years ago to talk about flying and the climate crisis led to the creation of Flight Free campaigns around the world
 author: FlightFree UK
 read_time_minute: 6
 ---